Islands (miniseries)

-"Islands" is an American animated miniseries comprising eight episodes from the television show Adventure Time, created by Pendleton Ward.
+Adventure Time: Islands, also known simply as "Islands", is an American animated miniseries comprising eight episodes from the television show Adventure Time, created by Pendleton Ward.
 It aired as part of the show's eighth season on Cartoon Network from January 30, 2017, to February 2, 2017.
 Adventure Time follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape, grow and shrink at will.
 In this limited event series, Finn, Jake, BMO (voiced by Niki Yang), and Susan Strong (voiced by Jackie Buscarino) leave Ooo and voyage across the ocean to learn about Finn's origin.
 During their trip, they encounter various creatures, new friends, and several interesting islands.
 The trip culminates with a visit to Founder's Island, where Finn meets his biological mother, Minerva Campbell (voiced by Sharon Horgan), and discovers what happened to the remainder of the human race.

 Islands is the second Adventure Time miniseries to have been produced, following Stakes, which aired in November 2015.
 Islands was preceded by the release of a graphic novel, which tied into the story and served as a prequel.
 The miniseries' story was developed by head writer Kent Osborne, series showrunner Adam Muto, story editor Jack Pendarvis, and staff writer Ashly Burch.
 Storyboard artists who worked on this miniseries include Sam Alden, Polly Guo, Seo Kim, Somvilay Xayaphone, Tom Herpich, Steve Wolfhard, Graham Falk, Pendleton Ward, Hanna K. Nyström, Aleks Sennwald, Kent Osborne, and Adam Muto.
 Cole Sanchez and Elizabeth Ito served as the miniseries' supervising directors, and Sandra Lee served as art director.

 Islands was met with critical acclaim, with many critics applauding how the miniseries further developed the show's characters.
 Additionally, the episode "Imaginary Resources" won a Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 69th Primetime Creative Arts Emmy Awards in 2017.
 Islands was released on DVD on January 24, 2017.